chanzuckerberg/czid-amr-manuscript-2024/data/README.md

 - They are the input files for SKA2 for the SNP distance analysis.

 - Note these fastq files have unpaired reads which were removed (by [this code](https://github.com/chanzuckerberg/czid-amr-manuscript-2024/blob/main/code/Run_remove_unpaired.sh)) before SRA submission.
 This step didn't change SNP distance.

+### Metadata files

+- The metadata files in this folder specify how sample names on CZ ID match to the sample names on the plot.
+The `.Rmd` files in the `/code` folder need them as input files.